Pidarareach/Hangman/README.md

 # Hangman
-An application where you can play Hangman on Android
+An application where you can play Hangman.

+Utilized C# and .NET MAUI.

+Work on Android devices.